christdiedforoursins/jekyll-gospel-presentation/index.md

 ---

 Jesus promises everlasting life to anyone who believes on Him.

 > "Verily, verily, I say unto you, He that believeth on me hath everlasting life." — John 6:47

 **In simple terms: God loves you.
-You are a sinner.
-Jesus died for your sins.
-Believe on Him and receive eternal life as a free gift.**
+You have sinned.
+Jesus paid the penalty for your sin.
+Believe in Him and receive everlasting life as a free gift.**

 ---